erasmusa/c8e_proficiency_test/README.md

 ### Notes

-The application presents two forms to the user each performing a spcific function as specified in the `Code Infinity Proficiency Test` <document_link_here>.
+The application presents two forms to the user each performing a specific function as specified under Test 2 in the [Code Infinity Proficiency Test](docs/TEST2.pdf).
 The functions of the two forms are as follows:

 #### Form A (left)

 This form allows the user to generate a CSV file called `output.csv` containing any number of records of randomized data.
-The shape of this data is described in <document_link_here>.
+The shape of this data is described in [Code Infinity Proficiency Test](docs/TEST2.pdf).

 #### Form B (right)